dim-geo/micnoisereduction/README.md

 [https://medium.com/@bssankaran/free-and-open-source-software-noise-cancelling-for-working-from-home-edb1b4e9764e](https://medium.com/@bssankaran/free-and-open-source-software-noise-cancelling-for-working-from-home-edb1b4e9764e)

 Master Me plugin is also available for Windows.
+So you can use it before noise reduction.
 Any suggestion for free VST eq plugin and deesser?